krainboltgreene/jsonapi-realizer.rb/README.md

   0. `find_many_via`, describes how to find many models
   0. `assign_attributes_via`, describes how to write a set of properties
   0. `assign_relationships_via`, describes how to write a set of relationships
-  0. `create_via`, describes how to create the model
-  0. `update_via`, describes how to update the model
   0. `includes_via`, describes how to eager include related models
   0. `sparse_fields_via`, describes how to only return certain fields